jsand424/Project-3/README.md

 ## 📈 Future Improvement
 While our analysis provided significant insights, there are several areas where we can improve our approach for future projects:
 * *Enhanced Data Granularity*:
-Future projects can benefit from more granular data—including patient demographics, hospital department-specific data, and details of infection control interventions.
+Future projects can benefit from more granular data—including patient demographics, hospital department-specific data, and details of infection control interventions (eg. Hand hygiene, Aseptic technique).
 This will allow for more precise analysis and tailored recommendations.

 * *Incorporate Benchmarks*:
 In future analyses, we can incorporate international benchmarks or regional peer comparisons to provide hospitals with a broader context of their performance.
 This will enable hospitals to understand how they compare not just nationally, but globally.